michidk/TwitchCSharp/README.md

 // create a new client with access to the account to the auth-key owner var client = new TwitchAuthenticatedClient("client-id", "oauth-key");

-client.Follow("michidk");					// the owner of the auth-key will follow the user 'michidk'
+client.Follow("miichidk");					// the owner of the auth-key will follow the user 'michidk'

 foreach (var follower in client.GetFollowers("michidk").List) {